G-VJ/Vechial-Count/README.md

 1. Createing and object detection model using YOLO
 2. Counting the object for each class.

-This model is not detecting the object as I am nto able to get the GPU for not maroe than 2-3 hours and it reaches the daily limit. hence I have used the half trained model for indicating the solution approach.
+This model is not detecting the object significantly as I am nto able to get the GPU in google colab for not more than 2-3 hours and it reaches the daily limit.
+Hence I have used the half trained model for indicating the solution approach.
+This is not a full proof solution.

 Drive Link:
 https://drive.google.com/drive/folders/1KvNLDf0StsJSXH4FQ6m0YqR01Nb652ua?usp=sharing